crev-dev/cargo-crev/crev-lib/rc/doc/editing-package-review.md

     * `none` - "I actually haven't looked inside, or it was too brief to count"
   * `understanding`
     * `high` - "I'm one of the authors and/or experts in the area"
-    * `medium` - "It's within my competency to judge this project, and there's nothing in it that I can't understand"
+    * `medium` - "It's within my competency to judge this package, and there's nothing in it that I can't understand"
     * `low` - "There are parts that are unclear to me, but I understand a decent chunk of it"